Schepp/schepp.dev/posts/today-the-trident-era-ends.md

 head.appendChild(script);
 ```

-How other browser did it was to fetch and execute such a script in the moment it was appended to the DOM.
-Internet Explorer had a more clever approach: it splitted up both steps.
-Fetching happened as soon as the `.src` property was assigned whereas execution only happened once the script was appended to the DOM.
+Other browsers would fetch and execute such a script the moment it was appended to the DOM.
+Internet Explorer had a more nuanced approach: it splitted both steps up.
+Fetching already happened as soon as the `.src` property was assigned whereas execution only happened once the script was appended to the DOM.
 That way you could easily preload scripts without blocking the main thread.
-Something developers could only implement in a more complicated fashion in other browser, at least until we got [Resource Hints](https://www.smashingmagazine.com/2019/04/optimization-performance-resource-hints/).
+Something developers could only implement in a more complicated fashion in other browsers, at least until we got [Resource Hints](https://www.smashingmagazine.com/2019/04/optimization-performance-resource-hints/).

 Internet Explorer was also the first browser to introduce the `defer` attribute for scripts.